mohistzh/tinyurl/README.md

 ## Example

 The service provides two Web APIs to shorten or recover url by settings.
+The decorated url uses 62-base characters(a~z,A~Z,0~9) as their fundamental digitals which means it supports 916,132,832 links with 5 digitals, no worries about the range.

 **URL shortening**